How to Quickly Set Up A Diversified Low-Fee ETF Investment Portfolio

 The information will also be useful in reviewing and making adjustments to an existing investment portfolio.

-The easiest and most instant way to establish a fully diversified portfolio that includes Canadian, U.S. as well safer fixed income investments to buy a single ETF that provides all of that in just one security.
+The easiest and most instant way to establish a fully diversified portfolio that includes Canadian, U.S. and global equity (stock) exposure as well safer fixed income investments is to buy a single ETF that provides all of that in just one security.
 The following table provides the ETF symbols.
 These are diversified Exchange-Traded Funds that trade on the Toronto Stock Exchange.
 Similar products are available for U.S. investors of course.

 The ETFs here, especially the more balanced ones could put some financial advisors out of business since they provides instant diversification and constant rebalancing at a FAR lower fee.
 Nevertheless, advisors usually provide additional services and they play an important role in encouraging people to invest and making it easy to do so.